What is Jittery?

 How are contributions licensed on Jittery?

-All editor (user) contributions on Jittery are licensed under the Creative Commons NC ND 4.0, with attribution required, license.
+All editor (user) contributions on Jittery are licensed under the Creative Commons BY-SA 4.0, with attribution required, license.

-That means you can freely copy and redistribute the editor created content on Jittery in any medium or format.
+That means you can freely copy and redistribute the editor created content in any medium or format.
 You must include an attribution notice that the content is from Jittery and provide a link back to the page on Jittery that the content is from.
-The content can't be used for commercial purposes.
-The license disallows derivative works, if you remix or modify the content you may not redistribute it.

 Why the name Jittery?

-There are several reasons for the name.
 It's one word, short and easy to remember.
 Short .com addresses have been rare and expensive for nearly two decades now.
-We'd rather pour resources into the service than spend a large amount of money on acquiring Facts.com or similar.
-Jittery is an easy choice over QuestionAndAnswerSiteOnline.com.
+We'd rather pour resources into the service than spend a large amount of money on acquiring Facts.com or the equivalent.
+Jittery is also an easy choice over QuestionAndAnswerSiteOnline.com.
 The vagueness of the name is also ideal.

 Does Jittery have a mobile app?

 No. A mobile app is toward the bottom of our list of priorities right now.
 Jittery is Web-first.
 In our ideal world Jittery would remain Web-only.
 Websites are better in many cases, as people don't actually like installing, managing and updating dozens of apps on their phones.
 This is a topic we may revisit later if there is strong demand for an app.